Posts

 Image

 Newly confirmed United States Health and Human Services Secretary Robert F. Kennedy Jr. Clevelandurbannews.com and Kathywraycolemanonlinenewsblog.com By Kathy Wray Coleman, editor, associate publisher WASHINGTON, DC - Robert F. Kennedy Jr., a member of the famed Kennedy family and an outspoken vaccine skeptic, was confirmed by the U.S. Senate on Thursday as United States Health and Human Services secretary.
 The U.S Senate voted 52-48 for confirmation with former minority leader Sen. Mitch Mcconnell of Kentucky the only Senate Republican to vote no, a second no vote after he opposed the nomination of Director of National Intelligence Tulsi Gabbard, whom the Senate confirmed on Wednesday with widespread Republican support.
-Kennedy is a son of U.S. Attorney General and Senator Robert F. Kennedy and a nephew of U.S. President John F. Kennedy and Senator Ted Kennedy.
-President Donald Trump tapped Kennedy, 71, to lead the nation's healthcare system amid opposition an...
+An unsuccessful Democratic candidate for president in 2020, Kennedy is a son of U.S. Attorney General and Senator Robert F. Kennedy and a nephew of U.S. President John F. Kennedy and Senator Ted Kennedy.
+President Donald Trump tapped Kennedy, 7...

 US Senate confirms Tulsi Gabbard as US Director of National Intelligence...By Clevelandurbannews.com, Ohio's Black digital news leader